menu

 Sturgis is a very small city located in the state of Kentucky.
 With a population of 1,686 people and just one neighborhood, Sturgis is the 210th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Sturgis is generally considered to be a blue-collar town.
-37.84% of the Sturgis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sturgis, you'll notice that it is more blue-collar than most other communities in America.
+37.84% of Sturgis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sturgis is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Sturgis who work in office and administrative support (14.47%), food service (9.38%), and maintenance occupations (9.06%).

 Sturgis’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.